arconyx/athena/README.md

 want to enable those features in your [nix config](https://nix.dev/manual/nix/2.24/command-ref/conf-file).

 ### Setup without Nix
 Install Rust and Cargo however you like.
 Remember to install PostgreSQL too, if you want to be able to run the bot locally.
 At time of writing the Nix flake uses v1.82 of rust and cargo.
 Postgres is at v16.8.
-Other recent version should also work fine.
+Other recent versions should also work fine.

 ### Building
 ```sh